ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

    * which text has been deleted (highlighted in red)
 4. In the bottom left corner, you'll see a summary section.
 Type a short title and description here to let everyone know what you've updated.
 5. Hit **Commit to *name of topic branch***.
 6. You're done!
 Your file will now have its title and description attached, and you'll be able to see it on [github.com](https://github.com/)...after you do one last thing.
+Keep GitHub Desktop open.